One of the most notable roles that has existed in the football world is the “player-manager” role.

 READ: What Does GF Mean In Soccer? – Complete Guide

-Are Player-managers Allowed In Soccer?
+Are Player-Managers Allowed In Soccer?

 Yes, player managers are allowed in Soccer.
 The fact is that several notable soccer stars have become player managers at some point in their careers.
-This includes the likes of Ben Mee, who had to take the role of a player-manager when the Burnley head coach, Sean Dyche was sacked close to the end of a bad season.
+This includes the likes of Ben Mee, who had to take the role of a player-manager when the Burnley head coach, Sean Dyche, was sacked close to the end of a bad season.

 Manchester United legend Wayne Rooney was appointed as player-manager by Derby County, where he had to manage the club and also play for the team if the need arose at the time.

-One of his notable matches was in the 2019/2020 season FA Cup fifth round against his former club Manchester United, although the Red Devils won 3 nil with Wayne Rooney playing for Derby County.
+One of his notable matches was in the 2019/2020 season FA Cup fifth round against his former club Manchester United, although the Red Devils won 3 0 with Wayne Rooney playing for Derby County.

 Notable Player Managers In Soccer History

-Apart from Wayne Rooney, there are a few other player managers in the history of soccer, and we will be highlighting some of the notable ones that stood out in the role.
+Apart from Wayne Rooney, there are a few other player-managers in the history of soccer, and we will be highlighting some of the notable ones that stood out in the role.

 1. Wayne Rooney